 The Chancellor needs to readjust the Fiscal Background to energy prices if he is serious about preparing for Net Zero carbon emissions.

-It will not be possible for Alok Sharma to invite the world to CoP26 in Glasgow – with a straight face – until the Fiscal Background is corrected.
+It is astonishing that Alok Sharma invited the world to CoP26 in Glasgow – with a straight face – without having corrected the Fiscal Background.